paktric/radio-stream-recorder/README.md

 # Development Process
 ### Technologies Used
 - Java
-- NetBeans IDE / SceneBuilder
+- NetBeans IDE, SceneBuilder
+- GitHub for version control

 ### Implementation
 The first step in this project was exploring the radio host's website to learn how the audio streaming works.
 At the top of the website, there is a play/pause button that allows the user to listen to the radio station through their browser.
 With Chrome Developer Tools open, I pressed the 'play' button and reviewed the console events.
 I was able to find the stream URL that was called when the play button event was triggered.
 Opening this URL in a separate tab reveals a page with a single HTML video element with a type of "audio/mpeg".
 I found my target URL!